Irina313/Clock/README.md

 ## Project "Clock"

-I'm studying React and this app to learn how to use class Component and methods componentDidMount and componentWillUnmount
+I'm studying React and this app to learn how to use class Component and methods tick, componentDidMount and componentWillUnmount

 ### Language in this project